top of page

 2. Empathizing with User Absence in an Emerging Cryptocurrency E-commerce Market: The absence of existing user data and behavior patterns added complexity in understanding user needs due to the project's unique nature.
 Furthermore, entering the cryptocurrency e-commerce sector meant navigating uncharted territory, including establishing trust and comprehending user behaviors.

-3. Explaining UX to Stakeholders: Effectively conveying the UX process' value of meeting user needs, not just aesthetics to less familiar stakeholders required clear, persuasive messaging.
+3. Explaining UX to Stakeholders: Effectively conveying the UX process's value of meeting user needs, not just aesthetics, to less familiar stakeholders required clear, persuasive messaging.

 Despite these challenges, our commitment to a robust product enabled us to confidently tackle uncharted territory, delivering user-centric solutions tailored to the cryptocurrency e-commerce market's unique demands.